joeatbayes/interpolator/readme.md

 * fname= {person/fname}
 * lname= {person/lname}

-{inc:legal/copyright.txt}
+{inc:inc/legal/copyright.txt}
 ```

 * Any string contained inside of {} will be treated as a variable that needs to be resolved.
+When first character after { is *.
+The * was used to make it easier to avoid parsing and attempted interpolation when sample JSON or other curly brace languages are part of input.

   * The system will first attempt to match the defined variable name in parameters passed in on the command line.
   * It will search for a file at the path starting at base dir and will attempt to load that file.
   * Any pathname that includes a # segment will treat everything before the # as the file path and anything after it as a matching path to find a segment within the file.
   * When -defaultVarName is set the system will use it to search inside the file content for a specified field.
-  * And value in {} that starts with https:// or http:// will be treated as a URI and the system will return any text returned from that URI in the output document.
+  * Any lookup key value in {} that starts with https:// or http:// will be treated as a URI and the system will return any text returned from that URI in the output document.

 * The system will always match the closest } whenever it encounters the opening {.
 The closing } must not be separated by vertical white space such as /n.